Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_portfolio/2seismic.md

 Seismic image acquisition can be costly and time consuming.
 We adopted an appropriately designed Wasserstein generative adversarial network on compressed seismic image recovery.
 We first trained a pixel inpainting network on several historical surveys, and then propose a non-uniform sampling recommendation based on the evaluation of reconstructed seismic images and metrics.
 Our results demonstrated a runtime approximately 300 times faster than the conventional method, and better seismic reconstruction accuracy than the original GAN network.

-keywords: compressive sensing, seismic image, non-uniform sampling, optimal sampling,  WGAN,inpainting

 <p align="center"><img src="/figures/Seismic_Compression.png" width="700" class="inline"/></p>

+**Keywords**: compressive sensing, seismic image, non-uniform sampling, optimal sampling,  WGAN,inpainting

 - Summer Intern Project at Anadarko
 - Mentors:  [Dr.Nikolaos Mitsakos](https://www.linkedin.com/in/nikolaos-mitsakos-phd-8029a965/), [Dr.Ping Lu](https://www.linkedin.com/in/ping-lu-computer-vision/)